ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

 ---
 ## Function - Data Table Utils: Create CSV Datatable
 Add CVS data to a named datatable.
 CSV data can originate from another function or from a referenced attachment with CSV encoded data.
 A mapping table is used to map CSV header row labels to datatable column (API) names.

+For csv data without headers, the mapping table will contain a list of datatable columns to match with the positional csv data.
+For example:
+`[null, dt_colA, null, null, dt_colC, dt_colB]`.

 Attempts are made to match the field type of the datatable.
 CSV data matched to `select` and `multi-select` datatables columns must contain the correct values specified for those columns.
 String-based date fields will be converted into epoch timestamp values based on a date format pattern (ex. '%Y-%m-%d %H:%M:%S.%f') for `datetimepicker` and `datepicker` datatable column types.
 See [https://strftime.org/](https://strftime.org/) for the formatted values to use.
+Epoch date field values are also supported.

  ![screenshot: fn-data-table-utils-create-csv-datatable ](./screenshots/dt_add_csv_data.png)